-Legislation, policies and stakeholder engagement will help ensure the development and implementation of low emission zones in Scotland is evidence based, robust and will deliver air quality improvements and wider benefits.
+Legislation, policies and stakeholder engagement will help ensure the development and implementation of low emission zones in Scotland is evidence based, robust and that they will deliver air quality improvements and wider community benefits.

 The Transport (Scotland) Act 2019

 The Transport Scotland Act 2019 provides the legislation to enable the creation and civil enforcement of low emission zones.
-The Scottish Government is now developing regulations, due to be published later in 2020, for consistent national standards across a number of key aspects including emissions, penalties, certain exemptions and parameters for grace periods.
+The Scottish Government is developing regulations and guidance, relating to a number of key aspects including emissions, penalties, certain exemptions and parameters for grace periods.
 Local authorities will then have the powers to create, enforce, operate or revoke a low emission zone in their areas and to design the shape, size and vehicle scope of their low emission zone based on their specific, local requirements.